zealottormunds/ns4moddingapi/README.md

 This API for Naruto Shippuden: Ultimate Ninja Storm 4 expands the possibilities of modding, allowing developers to create better and bigger mods.

 ## Current Features:
+#### Adding new characters without replacing:
+Thanks to the character limit expander, you will never have to replace a prm for another one anymore.
+You can add up to 65535 characters.

+#### Special conditions in characters:
+You can add special hardcoded conditions to your characters, like Guy's air dash, Minato's teleport awakening action, and many others.

+#### Partner slots:
+The API also includes a way to add partners to your characters, just like how Kiba and Akamaru work in the normal game.

 #### Executable patching:
 This API lets you patch any indices on NSUNS4.exe without modifying the executable itself.
 This is useful for big mods that require removing or editing bytes on this file, allowing modders to create simple patch files (.ns4p) to release along with their mods.
 The API is able to read these files at runtime and modify the executable accordingly.
 #### Message management: